shahriarta/shahriarta.github.io/_pages/about.md

 <p style="text-align: justify;">
-Prior to joining UCLA, I was a Postdoctoral Research Fellow affiliated with Harvard, the John A. Paulson School of Engineering and Applied Sciences <a href='https://seas.harvard.edu/'>(Harvard SEAS)</a>, working with Professor <a href='https://nali.seas.harvard.edu'>Na (Lina) Li</a>, and the Faculty of Arts and Sciences <a href='https://www.fas.harvard.edu/'>(Harvard FAS)</a>, working with Professor <a href='https://lucasjanson.fas.harvard.edu'>Lucas Janson</a>.
+Prior to joining UCLA, I was a Postdoctoral Research Fellow affiliated with Harvard, the John A. Paulson School of Engineering and Applied Sciences (Harvard SEAS), working with Professor <a href='https://nali.seas.harvard.edu'>Na (Lina) Li</a>, and the Faculty of Arts and Sciences (Harvard FAS), working with Professor <a href='https://lucasjanson.fas.harvard.edu'>Lucas Janson</a>.
 I was also involved with the NSF AI Institute in Dynamic Systems <a href='https://dynamicsai.org'>(Dynamics AI)</a>.
 </p>

 <p style="text-align: justify;">